vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 ## <a id=deployment-parameters> </a> **Cluster Deployment Parameters**

-The following sample below provides the bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an airgapped environment.
+The following sample below provides the bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an air-gapped environment.

 ```yaml
 # NSX Advanced Load Balancer details